dennyzhang/challenges-kubernetes/README.md

 - Objective: Single node deployment for stateful service
 - Requirements:
 ```
-1. Start one mysql server service and one mysql client service in your laptop.
+1. Start one mysql server service with 1 instance.
+Make sure data persist from instance crash
-   Use docker volume to persist the data

-2. Make mysql service is resilient.
+2. Start one mysql client service with 2 instances.
-   If one instance is down, another will be started automatcially.
+3. Verify mysql server resilience.
+Delete the instance, confirm another one will be started automatically.
 ```
 - Main Tech:
 - See more: [Scenario-102](./Scenario-102)